Research ethics is all about integrity, transparency and quality in the design and conduct of your research.

 For more guidance on applying for ethics approval and how to make an ethics approval application look at the information on our Research ethics page.
 Be sure to apply early on at the beginning of your research to minimise any delay to your project.

 If the nature of your research requires you to seek ethics approval then you must not begin your research before you have been granted ethics approval.
-If you have any specific questions about research ethics and how this applies to your research, you should talk to your supervisor.

 Now test your understanding of research ethics with this short quiz.